Los Angeles Basin: Phase 5: Basin disruption

 The central part of the basin continued to experience sediment deposition through the Pleistocene from flooding and erosional debris from the surrounding mountains and Puente Hills.
 This infill was responsible for the final retreat of the shoreline from the basin.
 Deposition in the Holocene is characterized by non marine gravel, sand and silt.
-This phase also includes the late stage compressional deformation responsible for the formation of the hydrocarbon traps.
+This phase also includes the late-stage compressional deformation responsible for the formation of the hydrocarbon traps.

-Basin blocks
+Geology

+Blocks

 Four major faults are present in the region and divide the basin in the central, northwest, southwest, and northeast structural blocks.
 These blocks not only denote their geographic location, but they indicate the strata present and major structural features.
 The southwestern block was uplifted prior to the middle Miocene and is composed mostly of marine strata and contains two major anticlines.
 This block also contains the steeply-dipping Palos Verdes Hills fault zone.
 The middle Miocene volcanics can be seen locally within the southwest block.
 The northwestern block consists of clastic marine sediments of Late Cretaceous to Pleistocene age.
 Middle Miocene volcanics are also present.
 This block has a broad anticline that is truncated by the Santa Monica fault zone.
 The central block contains both marine and non-marine clastic rock units interbedded with volcanic rocks that are late Cretaceous to Pliocene in age.
 Pliocene and Quaternary strata are most visible within the central block.
 Structurally, there is a synclinal trough.
 The northeastern block contains fine to coarse grained clastic marine rocks of Cenozoic age.
 Locally, middle Miocene volcanics can be seen as well as Eocene to Miocene aged non-marine sedimentary rocks.
 There is also an anticline in the northeastern block.